Stave Falls is a BC Hydro facility in Mission with a visitor centre not far from both Rolley Lake and Alouette Lake in the Fraser Valley.

 Stave Falls Powerhouse

-As of February, 2022, admission at the Stave Falls Powerhouse is about $8 for adults and $7 for seniors and children, and it makes for a most interesting educational outing.
+As of April, 2023, admission at the Stave Falls Powerhouse is $8 for adults, $7 for seniors and youth (the latter between the ages of 6 and 17), and free for children under the age of 5.
+Young and old will find Stave Falls Powerhouse a most interesting educational outing.

 The Stave Falls facilities offer self-guided tours and a 50-seat theatre.
 They are also wheelchair accessible.
 There are informational displays throughout the powerhouse and lots to learn about the site and how electricity is made.
 Expect to stay for at least 30 minutes.

-From February to late June, 2022, the Powerhouse is open seven days a week.
+From early March to late June, 2023, the Powerhouse is open seven days a week.
 For the rest of the summer it’s closed on Tuesdays and Wednesdays.
 When it’s open its hours are from 10:00 am to 4:00 pm.

 Stave Falls isn’t a place you would drive across the Lower Mainland just to get to, unless you’re on a school field trip, but it’s worth visiting if you are in the area anyway, and it is especially recommended if you’re camping close by and you need to escape from the rain.